Initiatives and projects

 - New induction for managers – includes managing for diversity inclusion and wellbeing.
 This adds to the local induction programme.
 This short, interactive session helps managers understand their role in managing people at the College, including managing for Equality, diversity, inclusion, and wellbeing in every aspect of the employee life cycle.

-- Imperial has commissioned a Group under the aegis of President’s Board to examine the history of the College through its links to the British Empire, and to report on the present understanding and reception of the College’s legacy and heritage in the context of its present-day mission, which is ‘to achieve enduring excellence in research and education in science, engineering, medicine and business for the benefit of society’.
+- Imperial’s President and Provost have commissioned a Group to examine the history of the College through its links to the British Empire, and to report on the present understanding and reception of the College’s legacy and heritage in the context of its present-day mission, which is ‘to achieve enduring excellence in research and education in science, engineering, medicine and business for the benefit of society’.
 Recommendations will be developed, and consideration given to experience of minoritised groups at College.

 Recruitment and Progression